Research into Human Development in the Age of Globalization

 1. Ability to gather information on various social phenomena

-4. Execution skills to lead in problem-solving
+4. Ability to take leadership in problem-solving

 Master’s Program